Ashoklathwal/Code-for-Interview/README.md

 * Split a Circular Linked List into two halves
 * Sorted insert for circular linked list
 * Swap Kth node from beginning with Kth node from end in a Linked List
-* Why Quick Sort preferred for Arrays and Merge Sort for Linked Lists?

 ### Trie data structure
 * No Prefix-Set [**Question**](Trie-prefix-set.pdf) [**Solution**](NoPrefixSet.java)